 WHY CHOOSE DR. KEVIN BRENNER FOR EN BLOC CAPSULECTOMY (OR TOTAL CAPSULECTOMY)?

 Dr. Brenner received his Bachelor of Science degree at the University of Wisconsin.
 He then received his Medical Degree at Loyola University in Chicago.

 He completed his five-year general surgery residency at RUSH University and Cook County hospitals in Chicago, after which he completed a three-year residency in plastic and reconstructive surgery at the University of California.

 He is a board-certified plastic and reconstructive surgeon.

 As a leading Beverly Hills breast revision surgeon, Dr. Kevin Brenner has performed countless surgeries helping women achieve the natural, beautiful look they were originally intending.
-His years of experience and superior results have earned him the respect of his peers and a stellar reputation among his patients for providing some of the best en bloc capsulectomy Beverly Hills & Los Angeles have to offer.
+His years of experience and superior results have earned him the respect of his peers and a stellar reputation among his patients for providing among the best en bloc capsulectomy in Beverly Hills.